TypicalHog/THCrypt/README.md

 -Key can be up to 256 bytes (2048-bit) long, which is overkill.
 (I think 16 bytes (128-bit) is enough for almost any purpose.)

--Time complexity is O(n) (linear), but every new character added to the key makes the brute-force attack 2^8 (256) times harder.
+-Time complexity is O(n) (linear) and dependent on the size of they key, but every new byte added to the key makes the brute-force attack 2^8 (256) times harder.

 -Before encryption or decryption, lookup tables are generated if they are not present already.
 (Which is a compromise because it makes the whole process a tiny bit faster but adds 2 extra files to the working directory.)